-InterviewStream is a tool that allows you to conduct and record virtual mock interviews, review practice interview recordings with structured self-assessment, and share your interview through email with a friend, a faculty member or Career Services.
+InterviewStream is a tool that allows you to conduct and record virtual mock interviews, review practice interview recordings with structured self-assessment, and share your interview through email with a friend, a faculty member or the Center for Career and Professional Development.

 - The InterviewStream User's Guide provides a step by step navigation.

 - A webcam and microphone are required.
-If you don’t have access to a webcam, you may reserve the mock interview station in the Career Services office, Akeley 114.
+If you don’t have access to a webcam, you may reserve the mock interview station in the Center for Career and Professional Development office, Ulmer 206.

 - Choose from pre-designed interviews or customize from a list of 3000 general and major-specific questions.